OpenPegasus/OpenPegasus/README.md

 This repository contains the OpenPegasus source code starting with OpenPegasus version 2.14.1.

-This github project was cloned from the OpenPegasus work Ope (see:
+This github project was cloned from the OpenPegasus work (see:
 [https://OpenPegasus.org](https://OpenPegasus.org).
 The goal of this github repository is to continue any required development/fixes to OpenPegasus and also to make OpenPegasus available through github (the OpenPegasus repository